 Kate & Phil

 High school sweethearts Kate and Phil planned their bohemian DIY wedding to be a relaxed affair, from the delicious food trucks to the unstructured native flower bouquets.
-Bohemian Prints captured the sunny celebration!
+Wild Romantic Photography captured the sunny celebration!

 Both bride and groom love to be outdoors, so when Phil suggested they hike one of their favourite tracks, Kate was none the wiser.
 She shares, ”When we got to the top with the beautiful view he had organised with his sister and brother in law to have a picnic all set up.
 He caught me totally by surprise and I cried A LOT of happy tears.
 We then went back to my parents’ house for a lunch with both our families to celebrate, which was just perfect.”